 It’s fun to add a little color or paste on a logo.
 You can start to get a feel for what the design will look like in 3D.
-Go ahead and make any changes to your design, this is your time to be creative.
+Go ahead and iterate upon your design, this is your time to be creative.
 If you don’t like your line, grab some tape, cover it up, and try again.

 Make a quick check of the top line, collar, and heel notch heights.
-For a size 9 shoe (measuring from inside to the Strobel sock) the collar line is 55mm, the heel notch is 80-85mm to top eyelet, 90mm measured from the Strobel’s bottom.
+For a size 9 shoe, (measure from inside to the Strobel sock,) the collar line is 55mm, the heel notch is 80-85mm to top eyelet, 90mm measured from the Strobel’s bottom.

-The design does not have to be perfect now but look out for any major flaws.
+The design does not have to be perfect now but keep an eye out for any major flaws.
 This is a good time to show it to your developer.
 Are the pattern parts wasting material?
 Are there any overlapping issues?
 Too many layers overlapping in the flex zone will cause problems.

 After you have your shoe design down on the tape it is time to peel off the tape.
 Using a sharp blade, cut the tape down the center lines of the toe and heel.
 Next, cut the tape along the bottom edge of the last.
 Now, start peeling off the tape.
 If the tape was laid down correctly in overlapping layers the pattern will pull off.

-Here is the flat pattern free of the last.
-You will find that it does not lay flat, don’t worry.
+Here is the pattern free of the last.
+You may find that it does not lay flat, don’t worry.